 The school day finishes at 3:10, but many students stay on site to attend one of our extra curricular clubs.

-You can read all about our curriculum here.
+One of the most important decisions now is to decide about your Modern Foreign Language choice.
 All Year 7s will have to choose to study either Mandarin or Spanish before joining the school.

 We have written to parents about choosing either Spanish or Mandarin as a Modern Foreign Language to study.
 A video from our Head of Mandarin, Mrs Zhao is here:

 There is a video here from one of our Mandarin Teachers, Mrs Zhang, giving a demo of a Chinese Lesson.